mattroach1111-glitch/BuildMate-MJR/replit.md

 - ✅ **Enhanced Navigation**: Added back navigation from timesheet view to dashboard, making it easier for admins and staff to move between sections without getting lost.
 - ✅ **Collapsible Timesheet Approvals**: Added expand/collapse functionality to timesheet approvals, grouping all entries under each staff member's name with toggle buttons for cleaner admin interface management.
 - ✅ **Approved Timesheets Folder**: Separated approved timesheets into dedicated collapsible folder with green color scheme, keeping main view focused on pending approvals for better workflow organization.
+- ✅ **RDO and Leave Types**: Added RDO (Rest Day Off) option to job selection dropdown and converted materials field to job description dropdown with sick leave, personal leave, and annual leave options at the bottom.

 # User Preferences